How To Copyright A Book: A Definitive Guide (with Infographic)

 - If you’ve registered your work in the U.S., you’re covered in the U.S. and other countries signed on to the Berne Convention.

-PRO TIP: Here’s where you can find the U.S. Copyright Office’s comprehensive rundown of its services and fees.
-Still curious about the money involved in independent publishing?
+PRO TIP: Here’s where you can find the U.S. Copyright Office’s rundown of its services and fees.
+Curious about the total cost of independent publishing?
 See our study on the average costs of self-publication.

 The Bottom Line